uym2/MinVar-Rooting/tutorial.md

-This is a mini tutorial where we give examples on running each rooting method (Outgroup, Midpoint, MinVar, Root-to-Tip) found in the ```use_cases``` folder.
+This is a mini tutorial where we give examples on running each rooting method (Outgroup, Midpoint, MinVAR, Root-to-Tip) found in the ```use_cases``` folder.

 If you installed FastRoot using PyPI (i.e. pip), download [use_cases.zip](https://github.com/uym2/MinVar-Rooting/edit/master/use_cases.zip) to your machine and unzip it before trying the examples.